thiago-paim/datajobs/README.md

 ## How to run

-* Start the containers, and the API will run on http://localhost:8000/
+* Start the containers, and the app will run on http://localhost:8000/

     ```bash
     docker compose up -d
+    ```

+* To scrape a query from Indeed:

+    ```bash
+    docker exec -it datajobs-django-1 python3 scrape_indeed_query "python+dados" "Remoto"
     ```

 * To stop your app: